hsachinraj/vsts-javavmlabs/HoLs/Setting up local build agents.md

 <pre><b>Note:</b> You will need to configure the agent only once.
 To run the agent, use <b>./run.sh</b> at the terminal window.
 To reconfigure the agent settings, use the <b>./configure.sh</b> script</pre>

- `You’ll need to restart the agent manually each time you restart the VM.
-In a production situation you could configure the agent to start automatically as a daemon.
+<pre>You’ll need to restart the agent manually each time you restart the VM.
+In a production situation
+you could configure the agent to start automatically as a daemon.
 Service mode is supported only in Ubuntu 16.
- You’ll find notes on how to do this at the GitHub site for the agent listed earlier.`
+You’ll find notes on how to do this at the GitHub site for the agent listed earlier.</pre>

 You can now run the build definition using the agent you have setup instead of the **hosted** agent.